maykinmedia/objects-api/docs/admin/objecttype.rst

     }

-In the admin page of the Objects API click on the "add" button for the "Object types" resource.
+In the Objecttypes admin dashboard click on "Objecttypes" and click on the "Add" button.

 .. image:: _assets/img/objecttype_main.png
     :alt: Click on the "add" button